 |2. knowledge and understanding about why implementing concepts is a non-trivial task||

 |3. knowledge and understanding of the rationale and mathematics behind the concepts prescribed by the Ranges TS||

 |4. skills in using constraints to specify requirements for generic code||

 |5. skills in using Standard concepts to model requirements||

 |6. skills in using Ranges TS to simplify (and generify) handwritten algorithms||

 |8. skills in writing non-Standard concepts||

 |9. skills in writing tests for concept-checked code||

 - Assessment There will be no formal assessments such as exams or assignments in this course.
 The course will have exercises that students will be given time to solve on both days that students can use to gauge how well they are following along with the material being taught.
 All exercises will have solutions that will be released a few days after the course has concluded.

-Christopher Di Bella is a Staff Software Engineer for Codeplay’s ComputeCpp Runtime Technology.
-He is a strong proponent for having the Concepts TS and the Ranges TS in C++20.
-Chris spends his days working on ComputeCpp, Codeplay’s implementation of SYCL; the Khronos implementation for the Parallel STL (using SYCL); and researching Parallel Ranges, which is an attempt to bring the aforementioned Ranges TS together with the parallel algorithms.
-He was previously a software developer for Nasdaq, and a tutor for UNSW Australia’s COMP6771 Advanced C++ Programming course in Sydney, Australia.
-In his spare time, Chris enjoys snowboarding, playing games, and watching films.
+Christopher Di Bella is a Staff Software Engineer for Codeplay’s ComputeCpp Runtime.
+He is a strong proponent for generic programming in C++ and C++ education.
+Chris was previously a software developer for Nasdaq, and a tutor for UNSW Australia’s COMP6771 Advanced C++ Programming course in Sydney, Australia.
+When not geeking out over C++, he enjoys snowboarding, playing games, and watching films.